Yiin/reactive-proxy-state/docs/api/update-state.md

 2. **Remote State Management**: Serialize state changes for transmission over a network.
 3. **Undo/Redo Functionality**: Record state events for implementing undo/redo.
 4. **Time-Travel Debugging**: Replay a series of state events to reconstruct a specific state.
+5. **Initial State Sync**: Use the 'replace' action to initialize or reset state with a complete value.

 ## Notes

 - `updateState` does not validate paths or actions.
 It's assumed that the events are valid and match the structure of the target object.
 - For optimal performance, prefer batching multiple state updates when possible.
 - If applying events to a reactive state, be aware that each call to `updateState` might trigger reactive effects.
+- The 'replace' action is especially useful for initial state synchronization or for completely resetting a section of your state tree.